The New Year is almost upon us; this means it’s time to start out new and fresh and maybe make some changes and a New Years’ resolution or two.

 If you don’t have a budget, now is the perfect time to make one.
 A budget is not just about spending and saving.
 It is about figuring out your financial priorities and getting them in order.
 A budget can help you decide where you should be spending your money and where you should be saving it.
 Knowing where your money goes, helps you stay organized by allowing you to see the big picture before you take on more.
-To help you create a budget, there are lots of free online tools, but here’s my favorite online resource.
+To help you create a budget, I created an entire binder just for you!
+You can snag it here!!!

 Make a promise to say “No”

 Oh, this is a toughy for me and my personal New Years’ Resolution.
 I have such a hard time saying, “No.”

 One way that most of our lives become disorganized and chaotic is by committing to too many obligations and events.
 This year, make a promise to yourself to not overbook your time.
 It is not only important because it keeps you more organized, but one key to staying organized is to keep your stress low and learning to say “no” will help you do that.

 Pick a room to organize

 While the idea of organizing your whole home may be too daunting, you can do it if you take your time.
 Start with one area that is really bothering you and spend just 10 minutes a day in that room organizing it.
 Pretty soon you will realize how far you’ve come and your whole house will be organized before you know it.
 If you really hate organizing, set a timer.
 It will really help.